magento/merchdocs/src/payment-services/onboard-payments.md

 1. Follow the steps described in [Commerce Services]({% link system/saas.md%}#createsaasenv) to configure your Commerce Services.

-## Setup sandbox for testing
+## Set up sandbox for testing

-Before starting sandbox onboarding, you will need to sign up for a free PayPal Developer's account, and create both merchant (to use for onboarding) and shopper accounts (to use for testing your checkout).
+Before starting sandbox onboarding, you must sign up for a free PayPal Developer's account, and create both merchant (to use for onboarding) and shopper accounts (to use for testing your checkout).
 You can create multiple Developer accounts, if desired.

 A PayPal sandbox account allows you to use Payment Services in test mode.
 You must use a PayPal Developer Portal-generated Business sandbox test account, email, and password for sandbox onboarding.
 Do not create a new account during the sandbox onboarding process.